teknostatik/debian/README.md

 Or alternately, install Debian without a root password and this step shouldn't be required.

-You will also need some extra repositories enabled.
-My `/etc/apt/sources.list` looks like this:

-    deb http://deb.debian.org/debian bullseye main contrib non-free
-    deb http://security.debian.org/debian-security bullseye/updates main contrib non-free

 Then download the script and make it executable:

     wget https://raw.githubusercontent.com/teknostatik/debian/master/deploy_debian.sh
     chmod 755 deploy_debian.sh
     ./deploy_debian.sh

-I've tested this on top of a full desktop install and a command line only installation as well.
-I've been using this exact setup on a 10 year old Mac Mini for about a month now, and found it surprisingly responsive.